tytydraco/yessleep/out/Old_Whispers_of_The_Desert.md

 The stranger sat across from me and chuckled, a sound devoid of warmth.
 "Alone?
 We are never truly alone in these lands, Johna.
 There are things that walk among us, things that defy explanation."

-My heart skipped a beat at the mention of my name as he gazed into the depths of fire as it crackled, sensing a darkness that seemed to stretch beyond the confines his person and start to overtake my own senses.
+My heart skipped a beat at the mention of my name as he gazed into the depths of the fire as it crackled, sensing a darkness that seemed to stretch beyond the confines of his person and start to overtake my own senses.

 "What do you mean, and how do you know my name?"
 I asked, my voice barely above a whisper.